 Summer is here, and that means fun in the sun for us and our four-legged family members.

-While long days spent frolicking outdoors create priceless memories, it can also pose hidden dangers to your pet.
+While long days spent frolicking outdoors create priceless memories, they can also pose hidden dangers to your pet.

 By following these simple guidelines, you can ensure your cat enjoys summer safely.